santagroup/santarest/README.md

 Each HTTP request in SantaRest is an individual class which contains all information about the request and response.
 Let's call it the Action.

-You should create an action class annotated with `@RestAction`.
+You should annotate action class with `@RestAction`.
 ```java
 @RestAction(value = "/demo", method = RestAction.Method.GET)
 public class ExampleAction {